Who is SSM?

 • Declaration of compliance

-• Declaration by a director or a promoter before appointment
+• Declaration by a director or a promoter before the appointment

 What to Do After Company Registration in Malaysia?

-After registering and getting your incorporation certificate, your business is now a legal entity, and you can start doing business if no additional licenses are required.
+After registering and getting your incorporation certificate, your business is now a legal entity, and you can start your business if no additional licenses are required.

-Here are a few things that needs to be done after your company has been successfully registered:
+Here is a complete guide that needs to be followed after your company has been successfully registered:

-If you are a foreigner setting up a company in Malaysia, the process to open a corporate bank account may be more difficult as compared to a local.
+It is important to open a business bank account to settle your business affairs in Malaysia.
+If you are a foreigner, the process of opening bank account in Malaysia may be more difficult as compared to a local.

 We have provided our insights on the challenges that you may face and the process of getting a bank account here.

-Some of the local banks that you can consider include:
+Some of the banks available in Malaysia that you can consider include:

 • Maybank